 Does my appeal request have to be in writing?

 You may request an appeal by phone, but an appeal form will be sent to you, which must be signed and returned.
 An appeal form will be included in each letter you receive when UnitedHealthcare Community Plan denies a service to you.
 This form must be signed and returned.

 Member Services is available to help you file a complaint or an appeal.
-You can ask them to help you when you call 1-888-887-9003.
+You can ask them to help you by calling 1-888-887-9003.
 They will send you an appeal request form and ask that you return it before your appeal request is taken.

 If you get benefits through Medicaid’s STAR, STAR+PLUS, or STAR Kids program, call your medical plan first.
 If you don’t get the help you need there, you should do one of the following: